gravitational/teleport/rfd/0033-b-sni-alpn-proxy-configuration.md

   └───────────────────┘
 ```
 #### Action:
-The `ClusterNetworkingConfigSpecV2` `ProxyListenerMode` is changed from `single` to `multiple` mode.
+The `ClusterNetworkingConfigSpecV2` `ProxyListenerMode` is changed from `separate` to `multiplex` mode.

 Result:
-DB Agent still is connected to the old reverse tunnel port where Cluster ProxyListenerMode was set to `single`  mode.
+DB Agent is still connected to the old reverse tunnel port.

 #### Solutions:
-- Proxy restart.
 - DB Agent restart.
-- Dynamic reverse tunnel connection reconfiguration.
+- Adding support for dynamic reverse tunnel connection reconfiguration.

-### Scenario 2 - switching from `Multiplex` to `Separate proxy mode when proxies are configured with a single port listener.
+### Scenario 2 - switching from `multiplex` to `separate` proxy mode when Teleport proxy is configured only with multiplex port.

 #### Precondition: